jerryq27/Cheatsheets/Linux/Vim.md

 * `/$SEARCH` - search for a string ([more](#Find%20&%20Replace))
 * `t`/`f` - to/find; jump cursor before/to a character
-* `*` - jump cursor to other instances of the word under the cursor
 * `;`/`,` - jump to the next/previous instance after jumping to a character
 * `0`/`$` - jump to the beginning/end of the line
 * `^` - jump to the first non-blank character in a line